Svellem/brad-homeassistant-config/README.md

   * Dim house lights when Plex starts playing
   * Turn on bathroom lights & lamp when movie pausd
   * Fade house lights up when Plex stops
+  * Turns off bandwidth throttling for Transmission/sabnzbd when I'm away from home
 * Notifications
   * Alarm - send weather summary and image from window camera when alarm goes off
   * Security - send image from front door camera if no one's home and door opens